Surveillance: Data mining and profiling

 Information relating to many of these individual transactions is often easily available because it is generally not guarded in isolation, since the information, such as the title of a movie a person has rented, might not seem sensitive.
 However, when many such transactions are aggregated they can be used to assemble a detailed profile revealing the actions, habits, beliefs, locations frequented, social connections, and preferences of the individual.
 This profile is then used, by programs such as ADVISE and TALON, to determine whether the person is a military, criminal, or political threat.

-In addition to its own aggregation and profiling tools, the government is able to access information from third parties — for example, banks, credit companies or employers, etc. — by requesting access informally, by compelling access through the use of subpoenas or other procedures, or by purchasing data from commercial data aggregators or data brokers.
+In addition to its own aggregation and profiling tools, the government is able to access information from third parties—for example, banks, credit companies or employers, etc.—by requesting access informally, by compelling access through the use of subpoenas or other procedures, or by purchasing data from commercial data aggregators or data brokers.
 The United States has spent $370 million on its 43 planned fusion centers, which are national network of surveillance centers that are located in over 30 states.
 The centers will collect and analyze vast amounts of data on U.S. citizens.
-It will get this data by consolidating personal information from sources such as state driver's licensing agencies, hospital records, criminal records, school records, credit bureaus, banks, etc. – and placing this information in a centralized database that can be accessed from all of the centers, as well as other federal law enforcement and intelligence agencies.
+It will get this data by consolidating personal information from sources such as state driver's licensing agencies, hospital records, criminal records, school records, credit bureaus, banks, etc.—and placing this information in a centralized database that can be accessed from all of the centers, as well as other federal law enforcement and intelligence agencies.

 Under United States v.
 Miller (1976), data held by third parties is generally not subject to Fourth Amendment warrant requirements.

 Human operatives

 A tail may surreptitiously track and report on the movements and contacts of a person of interest.
 Such following by one or more people may provide useful in formation in relatively densely populated urban environments.

 Organizations that have enemies who wish to gather information about the groups' members or activities face the issue of potential infiltration.

 In addition to operatives' infiltrating an organization, the surveilling party may exert pressure on certain members of the target organization to act as informants (i.e., to disclose the information they hold on the organization and its members).

-Fielding operatives is very expensive, and governments with wide-reaching electronic surveillance tools at their disposal, rather than gathering the sort of information which operatives can provide, may use less problematic forms of surveillance - such as those mentioned above.
+Fielding operatives is very expensive, and governments with wide-reaching electronic surveillance tools at their disposal, rather than gathering the sort of information which operatives can provide, may use less problematic forms of surveillance—such as those mentioned above.
 Nevertheless, the use of human infiltrators remains common.
 For instance, in 2007 documents surfaced showing that the FBI planned to field a total of 15,000 undercover agents and informants in response to an anti-terrorism directive (issued by President George W. Bush in 2004) that ordered intelligence and law-enforcement agencies to increase their HUMINT capabilities.

+In some home invasion cases, thieves may use "casing surveillance” to determine if a victim's property such as a collection of firearms are worth stealing.